Image-X-Institute/CBCTCardiacSegmentation/README.md

 pip install CBCTCardiacSegmentation
 ```

 This code uses the platipy repo (https://github.com/pyplati/platipy).
 If the platipy module is not automatically installed when installing the CTHeadDeformation code, the platipy library can be installed separately using the installation instructions (https://pyplati.github.io/platipy/getting_started.html).
+Make sure to also include the cardiac module for platipy (platipy[cardiac])

 Install elastix (https://elastix.lumc.nl/index.php)